kaicarver/uketabs/NOTES.md

 Actually it refers to [&lt;uke-chord>](https://pianosnake.github.io/uke-chord/), "a Web Component element for a ukulele chord diagram using SVG graphics", which looks good and worth exploring:

 https://pianosnake.github.io/uke-chord/

+Looking good!

+### link to chord

+Would be nice to link to some Wikipedia-like page for each chord.

 ### Info links